david-cermak/mqtt_subscibe_viewer/README.md

 # mqtt_subscibe_viewer
-simple mqtt client which subscribes to selected topic (argument) and displays as chart in electron
+Simple electron based mqtt client which subscribes a number of selected topics (should send a number) and displays them as chart for last hour and gauge with current value

+## Development
+Make sure that [yarn](https://yarnpkg.com/lang/en/docs/install) installed on your system then run `yarn install` to fetch all dependencies

+Run `yarn start` to start the app

-# Example of creating distribution exe file on windows
+## Example of creating distribution file for current OS
-`npm run dist`
+Just run `yarn dist`

 execute with command line arguments [mqtt_broker_url] [mqtt_topic_to_subscribe] [units of topic] for example: